abdelwahab-ahmed-shandy/Abdelwahab-Ahmed-Shandy/README.md

 ## 🧑‍💻 About Me

 Welcome to my profile!

-I'm an Information Systems student with a deep passion for cybersecurity and backend development.
-My curiosity is fueled by a desire to understand the complex inner workings of the digital world and the behind-the-scenes processes in programming.
-I hold accredited certifications from Google, Infosec, Cisco, TryHackMe, and the Information Technology Institute (ITI).
-Focused on expanding my skills, I'm on a journey of continuous learning and achievement, and I'm excited about what the future holds 🌇.
-Feel free to reach out, and let’s explore the world of technology together!
+I'm an **Information Systems student** with a strong passion for **cybersecurity** and **backend development**.
+My curiosity drives me to dive deep into the complex mechanisms of the digital world and uncover the behind-the-scenes magic of programming.

+I hold **certifications** from Google, Infosec, Cisco, TryHackMe, and the **Information Technology Institute (ITI)**, marking my commitment to mastering this field.
+Currently, I'm on an exciting journey of **continuous learning** and **skill expansion**—ready to embrace the future of technology! 🌇

+Let’s connect, collaborate, and explore the vast world of tech together!
 ---

 ## 🛠️ Skills & Technologies